UzuRodri95/TSR-lab2/README.md

 # TSR-lab2
-Using differet types of sockets in ZMQ
+Using differet types of sockets in ZMQ, modifying and getting more uses to different use cases